lukstafi/invargent/README.md

 make clean  # remove the executable and intermediate files
 ```

+News: The order domain is postponed to v1.4.
+The v1.3 release is focused on improving completeness.

-News: I decided to implement a new domain / sort!
+I decided to implement a new domain / sort.
 It will be an order domain, with bottom aka. zero element, top element, and successor. $p <= succ p, succ p <= p ==> p = top, p <= q && q <= p ==> p = q$.
 The subset of named elements (corresponding to the Herbrand model) is a linear order ($zero, succ zero, succ (succ zero), ..., top$), but the domain does not assume linearity.
 Thus it can be extended with incomparable constants in a future version.

 Milestones: [x] - completed, [#] - finishing (75%-95%), [+] - in the middle (25%-75%), [-] - just started (5%-25%), [_] - not started.